Shingle Peak from Molesworth Station

-Imagine waking up to this scene every morning for nearly a year.
-I had applied for a job teaching six children in the Awatere Valley, a remote rural area in New Zealand’s South Island.
-Big wide open spaces amongst sheep farms and wineries.
-Sunny days with little rain.
-A chance to get out of Auckland and work on my book.
-I was hooked.
-What I didn’t know was that the job came with an unexpected bonus: a cottage on Molesworth Station, the largest farm in New Zealand at 180,476 hectares (approximately 500,000 acres, or over 700 square miles).
-Now Government owned, Molesworth Station is run by the Department of Conservation as a farm park (open for a few months a year) and leased out to a farming corporation which runs 10,000 head of cattle there.
+What I didn’t know when I applied for the teaching job was that it came with an unexpected bonus: a cottage on Molesworth Station, the largest farm in New Zealand at 180,476 hectares (approximately 500,000 acres, or over 700 square miles).
+Now Government owned, Molesworth Station is run by the Department of Conservation as a farm park (open for a few months a year from the end of December to early April) and leased out to a farming corporation which runs 10,000 head of cattle.
 Instantly I was the envy of all my friends who said they would definitely come and visit.
 And they did.

 This unique landscape was carved by ancient glaciers into broad u-shaped valleys, conical and round-topped hills, moraines and corries.
 Shifting layers of scree create fascinating patterns over steep rocky slopes.
 It is an ongoing visual feast spreading west from the knife-edged ridges of the Inland Kaikoura Ranges.